bobadrinks/albedogame/README.md

 # Pocket Penguins
 A simple HTML5 game, built using HTML and JavaScript.

-## The Science of Albedo: Earth's Reflectivity
-Let's visit the Arctic!
-Brr.
-Sheets of snow-covered ice, lying on top of dark ocean water...

-Those sheets of ice reflect sunlight and keep the rest of the world cool.
-On the other hand, ocean water absorbs most of the sunlight that hits it, absorbing energy and heat.
-In the Arctic, when ice melts, the albedo drops -- less light gets reflected, more heat is absorbed by the ocean...And the ocean water heats up, melting more ice...

-The ice sheets of the Arctic regulate Earth's temperature by reflecting a lot of sunlight.
-Dark ice (dirtied by pollutants or soot or algae) melts faster; snow-covered ice melts more slowly.

 ## Gameplay
 Your penguin friends from Antarctica are lost in the Arctic, and they've got a mission.